jedota/Semi-Auto-Transfer-PS600/README.md

-# texture-ps-hda
+# Texture-Transfer method
-This repository describes the process of simulating the handcrafted print/scan texture used to create print/scan version images automatically from bona fide examples.
+This repository describes the complementary material for the paper: "Generating Automatically Print/Scan Textures for Morphing Attack Detection Applications".
+This process focuses on simulating the handcrafted print/scan texture used to create print/scan version images automatically from bona fide examples.
 This scenario allows us to train in single and differential morphing Attacks.

 # The following steps must be followed: